 As a result of the multiple imaging composite APCs that we established in CY 2009, the program logic for creating "pseudo" single procedure claims from bypassed codes that are also members of multiple imaging composite APCs changed.
 When creating the set of "pseudo" single procedure claims, claims that contain "overlap bypass codes" (those HCPCS codes that are both on the bypass list and are members of the multiple imaging composite APCs) were identified first.
 These HCPCS codes were then processed to create multiple imaging composite "single session" claims, that is, claims containing HCPCS codes from only one imaging family, thus suppressing the initial use of these codes as bypass codes.
 However, these "overlap bypass codes" were retained on the bypass list because, at the end of the "pseudo" single processing logic, we reassessed the claims without suppression of the "overlap bypass codes" under our longstanding "pseudo" single process to determine whether we could convert additional claims to "pseudo" single procedure claims.
 This process also created multiple imaging composite "single session" claims that could be used for calculating composite APC costs.
-"Overlap bypass codes" that are members of the final multiple imaging composite APC sare identified by asterisks () in Addendum N to the final rule with comment period (which is available via the Internet on the CMS Web site).
+"Overlap bypass codes" that are members of the proposed multiple imaging composite APCs are identified by asterisks () in Addendum N to the proposed rule with comment period (which is available via the Internet on the CMS Web site).

 Removed lines from claims that had payable status indicators both in the year the claim was billed and in the prospective payment year, which received no payment.
-This line item based trim, described in section II.A.2. of the CY 2018 OPPS/ASC final rule with comment period, was implemented to ensure that we are using valid claims that represent the cost of payable services to set payment rates for the prospective year.
-We note that we finalized our proposal to include lines items with SI="R" and "U" in this trim for the CY 2017 OPPS, and are continuing to do so in the CY 2018 OPPS.
-Having logic that requires both the status indicator on the claim and the prospective status indicator to be payable, preserves charges for services that would not have been paid in the claim year but for which some estimate of cost is needed for the prospective year (n=1,634,828).
+This line item based trim, described in section II.A.2. of the CY 2021 OPPS/ASC proposed rule with comment period, was implemented to ensure that we are using valid claims that represent the cost of payable services to set payment rates for the prospective year.
+Having logic that requires both the status indicator on the claim and the prospective status indicator to be payable, preserves charges for services that would not have been paid in the claim year but for which some estimate of cost is needed for the prospective year (n=1,442,010).

-For the CY 2018 OPPS final rule with comment period, we are excluding line item data for passthrough drugs and biologicals (status indicator "G" for CY 2016 claims data), brachytherapy sources (status indicator "U" for CY 2016 claims), blood and blood products (status indicator "R" for CY 2016 claims), and non-pass through drugs and biological (status indicator "K" for CY 2016 claims data) that do not receive payment (n=194,533).
+For the CY 2021 OPPS proposed rule with comment period, we are proposing to exclude line item data for pass-through drugs and biologicals (status indicator "G" for CY 2019 claims data), brachytherapy sources (status indicator "U" for CY 2019 claims), blood and blood products (status indicator "R" for CY 2019 claims), and non-pass through drugs and biological (status indicator "K" for CY 2019 claims data) that do not receive payment (n=210,117).